 For more information, see this page.

-Choose one of three ways to pay your deposit:
+There are several ways to pay your deposit:

 University of Michigan